jingconan/SADIT/README.md

 sadit$ ./cmdsadit detect -m robust -c ./Example/Sample_Configs_for_TCNS_new/robust-detect.pyf --pic_show

 ```
-**NOTE:** *You may need to change the ROOT variable accordingly in the configuration
+**NOTE:** *Before running these commands, you may need to change the ROOT variable accordingly in the configuration
-files before running these commands.*
+files.
+You may also need to check the existence and the actual path of the data file to be imported.*

 ### Want to implement your algorithm(s)?